a3X3k/Hydra/Guide.md

 print(f"Percentage: {swap.percent}%")
 ```

-- `virtual_memory()` method returns stats about system memory usage as a namedtuple, including fields such as total (total physical memory available), available (available memory, i.e not used), used and percent (i.e percentage).

 - Swap space is a space on a hard disk that is a substitute for physical memory whenever our computer runs short of physical memory.
 - Swap space helps the computer’s operating system in pretending that it has more RAM than it actually has.
 - Virtual memory is a combination of RAM and disk space that running processes can use.
 - Swap space is the portion of virtual memory that is on the hard disk, used when RAM is full.
 - `swap_memory()` method returns stats about swap memory usage.
-- `get_size()` function prints values in a scaled manner, as these statistics are expressed in bytes.